Closet Organizing for Family & You

 - I have to be somewhere else and so forth.

 Amanda told me was that her daughter Emma came home from school on Monday and asked her if she could organize her closet.
 She said “go for it.”
 She was pleased that it would get done as she had been putting it off for some time now – like many people making work, business and children a higher priority than themselves.
 And really, all are a priority including you.

 Amanda was thrilled and couldn’t wait to tell me.
 Emma took the skills she learned while setting up systems in her bedroom and transferred those when working in mom’s space.
 Emma sorted, organized and colour coordinated her entire wardrobe.
 Everything fit and had a place.

 Amanda asked her daughter why she couldn’t do that with the stuff in her room.
 She said, “Mom it’s easier to deal with your stuff than it is with mine.”

-I hear this lot.
+I hear this often.
 And it is true.
 It is always easier to deal with someone else’s things because we are not emotionally attached to them.

-Here are three tips to help you with closet organizing for family:
+Here are three tips to help you with closet organizing Barrie for family:

 1. Engage the kids.
 Have the children organize an area that does not belong to them. i.e. closet organizing for their sibling, dad’s tools (or Mom’s if you are the handy person).
 Make it a habit of switching routines that you seem to be nagging them about.

 2. Ask your spouse.
 I make deals with my husband to get him to help me.
 I know what he likes to do around the house and some of it is cleaning – he dusts and vacuums while I deal with the disorganized bathroom and closets.
-He doesn’t like to organize but he will purge his clothes twice a year and sends those he no longer needs, wears or loves off to a local church.
+He doesn’t like to organize but he will purge his clothes twice a year and sends those he no longer needs, wears or loves off to a local charity.